zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/install-sample-maps-app/install-sample-maps-app.md

 5. Click on the **Data** tab to view the table contents.
 Since this table stores states, the geometries are polygons.
 APEX does not display a string representation of these values since they may include be extremely long sets of coordinates.
    ![Image alt text](images/install-sample-maps-25.png)

 6. Observe the tables with names like **MDRT_....$**.
-These are automatically created and managed behind the scnenes by the database to support spatial indexes on other tables.
+These are automatically created and managed behind the scenes by the database to support spatial indexes on other tables.
 You never manually create, update, or delete these tables.
 They are soley to support spatial analysis operations and can be ignored.
    ![Image alt text](images/install-sample-maps-26.png)

 6. Finally, you can run a basic spatial query with this data.
 Click on **SQL Workshop** and then  **SQL Commands**.